Transparency First

 Many smaller issuers and co-branded cards include lifetime language without a specific time window.
 This generic rule catches those cases.

 A regional bank credit card states in its terms: 'Bonus is available to new cardmembers only.
 Limit one bonus per customer.'
-If you had this card in 2015, you can't get the bonus again even after closing it.
+If you had this card in 2015, you would generally not be eligible for the bonus again even after closing it.

 Bonus Cooldown Rule